pmdjdias/ua_infovis/VTK/Lesson_04/README.md

 ## Outline
 * 3D widgets
-* Implicit functions and contouring
 * Polygonal data
 * Clipping of a polygonal model
-* Scalar association to vectors and grids
+* Scalar and vectors association unstructured grids

 # 3D widgets
 The interactors used so far are used to react to mouse and keyboard events, but have no physical representation in the scene.
 In some cases it is important to be able to interact with objects directly exsting in the scene, for example to select a cutting plane.
 Widgets (Windows Objects) allow this type of interaction.
 Several widgets are available in VTK: vtkLineWidget, vtkPlaneWidget, vtkImplicitPlaneWidget, vtkBoxWidget, vtkImagePlaneWidget, vtkSphereWidget, vtkSplineWidget.

 To use a widget, several steps are required:
 * 1. Instantiate the Widget